EdiH-95/Power-BI---projects/README.md

-In this folder I am presenting two Power BI projects that I have created.
+In this folder I am presenting three Power BI projects that I have created.

 First Project : Covid World Wide calculations